Species of Thailand

 Conservation status

-Xenodermus javanicus is rare in the northern parts of its range, but it is common in Java.
-There seem to be no major threats to it, and it can persist in wet agricultural lands such as rice fields.
-It could be potentially threatened by agricultural pollutants.
+Xenodermus javanicus are rare in the northern parts of their range, but are common in Java.
+There seem to be no major threats to them, and they can persist in wet agricultural lands such as rice fields.
+They could be potentially threatened by agricultural pollutants.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.